Blotny/spotify-unusual-stats/README.md

 pip install -r requirements.txt
 ```

-No additional configuration needed — without a `.env` file, the app automatically uses a local SQLite database.
+No additional configuration needed - without a `.env` file, the app automatically uses a local SQLite database.

 ### Setting up Neon (optional, for persistent/shared storage)

-1. Create a free project at [neon.tech](https://neon.tech) (no card required)
+1. Create a free project at [neon.tech](https://neon.tech)
 2. Copy the connection string from the dashboard
 3. Create a `.env` file in the project root and add:
 DATABASE_URL=your_neon_connection_string_here